Umuzi-org/ACN-syllabus/content/topics/messaging/pre-bootcamp-intro/_index.md

 _db_id: 409
 content_type: topic
 ready: true
-title: Introduction to Bootcamp Preparation phase
+title: "Depricated: Introduction to Bootcamp Preparation phase"
 ---

 Hello and welcome to the next phase of your Umuzi journey :) You are reading this because we believe that you have the potential to have a high value career in tech, and we want to help you get there.
 Congrats for making it this far!